Outbox (company)

+Outbox is a Canadian company providing an electronic ticketing system.
+The company was founded in 2005 and based in Montreal.
+It would go on to create Outbox AXS together with Anschutz Entertainment Group (AEG) as a rival to Ticketmaster.

+Outbox sold its share of the business to AEG which became AXS and that was later merged with Veritix.
+Outbox itself continued to sell ticketing systems to third party event providers.

-Outbox Enterprises was founded in 2011 and based in Los Angeles.
-It offers a white label system to sell tickets directly to customers, allowing live entertainment venues to control their inventory, pricing, and consumer data without third party involvement.
-The Cirque du Soleil, a client, is also a shareholder.
+It offered a white label system to sell tickets directly to customers, allowing live entertainment venues to control their inventory, pricing, and consumer data without third party involvement.
+Cirque du Soleil, a client, also became a shareholder.

 History

+Outbox Enterprises was born from Outbox Technology, founded in 2005 by Jean-Francoys Brousseau.

-In 2011, Outbox and AEG created AXS, a competitor to Ticketmaster.
+In 2011, Outbox and Anschutz Entertainment Group (AEG) created AXS, a competitor to Ticketmaster.

 The former Ticketmaster CEO Frederic D. Rosen became the CEO of Outbox Enterprises.
 After a year, Fred Rosen had to step down, which suggests a sign of internal troubles at Outbox.
-Outbox Enterprises was born from Outbox Technology, founded in 2005 by Jean-Francoys Brousseau.

-In 2015, it changed its name to OutboxAXS, indicating a clash of visions between Outbox and AEG.
+In 2015, it changed its name to Outbox AXS, indicating a clash of visions between Outbox and AEG.
 In 2019, Outbox sold its stake in AXS to AEG.

-In 2015, OutboxAXS also merged with the paperless ticketing system Veritix.
+In 2015, Outbox AXS also merged with the paperless ticketing system Veritix.

 In 2020, the Cirque du Soleil, a major shareholder of Outbox, went bankrupt.